HK $5,000 per illustration

 2-3 weeks to create sketches; 30-60 min call

-Sketches offer an unpainted sketch and notes for the final artwork presented in a PDF.
+Sketches offer an unpainted drawing and notes for the final artwork presented in a PDF.
 On a call or over email, we’ll discuss feedback on a call or over email before painting begins.

 3-4 weeks to create artwork

-The final artwork reflects all the feedback, conversations, and goals from previous calls.
+The final painting reflects all the feedback, conversations, and goals from previous calls.
 It will be a digital art file delivered to you as specified in the brief.

 Lead times vary depending on feedback